digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/kms/kms_driver_guide.rst

 Run Canton with a KMS Driver
 ----------------------------

-Configure Canton to run with a KMS driver, for example, with for a participant participant1:
+Configure Canton to run with a KMS driver, for example, for a participant participant1:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/aws-kms-driver.conf